Company Reg.

 • Wholly Foreign Owned Enterprise (WFOE)

-While these benefits are amazing, it’s important to note that with limited control, you’re simply entrusting your investment to another person.
-For many investors, this is too big a risk.
-This is why most investors still consider wholly foreign-owned enterprises as their first choice.
+While these benefits are significant, it is important to note that with limited control, you are essentially entrusting your investment to another party.
+For many investors, this poses too great a risk, which is why the majority still consider a wholly foreign-owned enterprise as their preferred choice.

 V.Common types of registered companies in China